 Places state officers’ tent cards and any International or regional guests or speaker’s tent cards on the head table/another table, following head table seating protocol found on seating chart provided by International Headquarters (included in sergeant-at-arms officer’s notebook), at state conventions and executive board meetings.

-Creates (provides) name tags for all the state officers and committee chairmen, with their names and offices, to be worn at the fall and winter executive board meeting, and also creates (provides) blank name tags to be filled in by the guests who will be attending the fall Council of Chapter Presidents’ meeting.
+Creates (provides) name tags for all the state officers and committee chairs, with their names and offices, to be worn at the fall and winter executive board meeting, and also creates (provides) blank name tags to be filled in by the guests who will be attending the fall Council of Chapter Presidents’ meeting.
 The name tags should be placed on the registration table located by the door outside of the meeting room.

 Arranges to have a color guard or group of sisters for the presentation of the flags at the state convention.